Yann Ponty

 • Random generation and enumerative combinatorics

-• Discrete Algorithms (Dynamic programming!)
+• Discrete Algorithms, Parameterized Complexity (Dynamic programming!)

 • RNA visualization